BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 ## [Data Base : Sql Server](https://github.com/BriggsOkiotor/My-Data-Analysis-self-practice-portfolio/tree/main/Sql)

-For self study/ personal development
-I was able to;
+### I was able to;
+* Model.

-Model: Modeling: (I was able to create a sample business model for XYZ Super store from scratch to finish using Excel and SqlDBM.)
+(I was able to create a sample business model for XYZ Super store from scratch to finish using Excel and SqlDBM.)

-Forward & Reverse Engineering.
+* Forward & Reverse Engineering.
 (I forwarded the model to SSMS to explore different query statements, functions and joins.
 And how to backup and restore databases.)

+* Error Fixes.
-Error Fixes.
-(I also downloaded Adventure works 2012 sample database on my SSMS to explore and stay abreast of many query statements, error messages and possible fixes via research.)
+(I also downloaded Adventure works 2012 sample database on my SSMS to explore and stay abreast of many query statements, error messages and possible fixes via research

-self practice journey 2021.
+For self study/ personal development

 Project 1: MS Excel basic and advance